b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 c = 3.3 # broke the promise, float delivered, it will produce an error
 ```

 Now a question arises.
-Why would you want to use type declaration (like `::Int`
+Why would you want to use a type declaration (like
-or `::Float64`) at all?
+`::Int` or `::Float64`) at all?

 In general you put values into variables to use them later.
 Sometimes, you
-forget what you placed there and may get the unexpected result (that may go
+forget what you placed there and may get an unexpected result (it may even go
-unnoticed).
-For instance it makes more sense to use integer instead of string
+unnoticed for some time).
+For instance it makes more sense to use integer
-for some operations (e.g. I may wish to multiply `3` by `3` not `"three"` by
+instead of string for some operations (e.g. I may wish to multiply `3` by `3`
-`"three"`).
+not `"three"` by `"three"`).

 ```jl
 s = """